-Following the National Museum of Nature and Science's recent selection of Sharp's MZ-80K and NEC's PC-8001 as "Heritage of Future Technology" for 2015, the KCG Museum, which preserves both machines in working condition, was introduced in NHK's national news and Kyoto local news on September 1, 2015.People from all over Japan learned about the attitude of the KCG Group in carefully preserving valuable computers and other items from the past that have been used in education, practice, and research for more than 50 years since its founding.
+Following the National Museum of Nature and Science's recent selection of Sharp's MZ-80K and NEC's PC-8001 as "Heritage of Future Technology" for 2015, the KCG Museum, which preserves both actual working models, was featured in NHK's national and Kyoto local news on September 1, 2015.People all over Japan were made aware of the KCG Group's stance of carefully preserving the valuable computers and other equipment from the past used in education, training, and research over the more than 50 years since its founding.

 The museum has established a system of "Heritage of Future Technology (Important Historical Materials on Science and Technology)" to pass on to future generations the achievements of science and technology that have significantly changed or influenced people's lives.This year's 25 selections included both models of the domestically produced 8-bit personal computers that triggered the microcomputer boom of the 1980s and Hitachi's "Basic Master-MB-6890," as well as Sony's "AIBO," a dog-shaped robot equipped with artificial intelligence, Pioneer's "PR-7820," the world's first professional laser disc player, and Sankyo Shoten's (now Daiichi Sankyo) "Takadia Astase" stomachic digestive medicine.